mkearney/mikewk.com/content/post/2018-09-19-tick-marks-var-names-and-ggplot2.md

 variable names, you will invariably find yourself in a situation in which you would like to plot summarized variables that were named using with the text of the expressions used to create them.

+Thus, my goal with this post is to identify **three common mistakes users make when attempting to map variables** from [`dplyr::summarize()`](https://dplyr.tidyverse.org/reference/summarise.html) to aesthetic dimensions of a plot with [{ggplot2}](https://ggplot2.tidyverse.org) and conclude by describing a solution.

 ## Mapping incorrect names